SOBotics/SOBotics.github.io/contribute/index.md

 ## LQP Queue Monitor

 Low Quality Posts queue is infested with robo-reviewers who have deleted many posts which turn up as bad audits.
-Scraping the 10k LQPQ history page would help us find these users who can be flagged accordingly.
+We have start to develop a bot in java, but time is running short are you ready to continue this development.

 ## API cache